E. V. V. Satyanarayana: Film career

 Satyanarayana's directorial debut, Chevilo Puvvu, was a major flop.
 He was so depressed that he contemplated leaving the film industry.
 His destiny changed when producer D. Ramanaidu gave him a chance to direct Prema Khaidi, which screened successfully in all centers.
-He followed in the path of his teacher, Jandhyala, and made successful comedy movies.
+He followed the path of his teacher, Jandhyala, and made successful comedy movies.
 His first movie in the comedy genre was Appula Appa Rao, followed by Aa Okkati Adakku and Jamba Lakidi Pamba.
 He also directed family sentiment films, most prominent among them the 1994 super hit film Aame, starring Srikanth and Ooha.
 He also directed movies like Hello Brother, Alluda Majaka, Intlo Illalu Vantintlo Priyuralu, Goppinti Alludu, and Varasudu, and the Hindi movie Sooryavansham, which starred Amitabh Bachchan and Soundarya.
 He also directed critically acclaimed movies like Thaali, Kanyadanam and Ammo!
 Okato Tareekhu.

 Death

-E. V. V. Satyanarama died on 21 January 2011, following multiple complications from chemotherapy for throat cancer, which led to sepsis and cardiac arrest.
+E. V. V. Satyanarayana died on 21 January 2011, following multiple complications from chemotherapy for throat cancer, which led to sepsis and cardiac arrest.

 Awards

-E. V. V. Satyanarayana was presented a Nandi Award in 1994 for the film Aame.
+Satyanarayana was presented a Nandi Award in 1994 for the film Aame.